 But, at a commercial gym, when most others come over to exercise with a similar mindset, it isn’t surprising that all squat racks are taken when it’s time for your gym workout.

 So, what to do when all squat racks are taken?
 You wait for your turn or even request whether it is possible to take turns and complete sets.
-Sometimes you share while at other times you wait.
+Sometimes you share, while at other times you wait.
 Or you can bring a squat rack home if you don’t want to wait for your turn.

-You feel that you don’t have enough time at the gym to wait for your turn to use the squat rack, and suddenly, this is when you start thinking whether a squat rack is really necessary to train better and become fitter.
+You feel that you don’t have enough time at the gym to wait for your turn to use the squat rack, and suddenly, this is when you start thinking about whether a squat rack is essential to train better and become fitter.

 If you have started getting any such doubts, don’t ever think about skipping exercising on a squat rack.

 Is a squat rack necessary?
 Sure.
-A squat rack is a necessary piece of equipment that helps in engaging your core, aids in strength building, and increasing endurance levels.
+A squat rack is a necessary piece of equipment that helps engage your core, aids in strength building, and increases endurance levels.
 You might get substitutes for each, but there is no better substitute than a squat rack for carrying ample weight on your back.

 You cannot even imagine lifting the heavy bar with weights right from the ground to your shoulders without support.